swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

     echo Hello, World

 Then press enter.
 You should see the text "Hello, World" printed back to you.
-The echo command is useful for
+The echo command is useful for printing from a shell script, for displaying variables, and for generating known values to pass to other programs.

 ## Moving around the file system